AyushJhin07/Automation/docs/deployment-guide.md

     pm2 status
     ```

 - Use a process supervisor (systemd, PM2, etc.) to restart the web and worker processes and to forward `SIGTERM` for graceful shutdowns.
 - Both processes require the same environment (DATABASE_URL, API keys).
 Workers will drain in-flight jobs before exiting.
+- Keep `ENABLE_INLINE_WORKER` unset or `false` in production so the API stays responsive while the dedicated worker fleet drains the queue that the scheduler promotes jobs into.

 ## Platform-specific process manifests

 ### Heroku

 - The root [`Procfile`](../Procfile) declares **five** dyno types: `web`, `worker`, `scheduler`, `timers`, and `encryption-rotation`.
 Provision one dyno for each so background jobs, timers, and key-rotation jobs continue to run during deploys.【F:Procfile†L1-L5】
+- Heroku dynos inherit the repo’s `npm run start:<process>` scripts (`start:api`, `start:worker`, `start:scheduler`, `start:timers`, `start:rotation`), so you do not need custom commands—use the defaults to keep inline mode disabled and to ensure the scheduler continues promoting jobs while the worker drains the queue.
 - Add a [release phase](https://devcenter.heroku.com/articles/release-phase) that runs `npm run check:queue` followed by `curl -fsS "$APP_URL/api/production/queue/heartbeat" | jq -e '.status.status == "pass"'` to fail the deploy if Redis or the worker heartbeat is unavailable.【F:scripts/ci-smoke.ts†L32-L58】【F:docs/operations/monitoring.md†L33-L58】
 - Use Heroku Redis or point `QUEUE_REDIS_*` at an external instance; the API exits on startup when Redis is unreachable.【F:scripts/dev-stack.ts†L111-L160】